VEERARAGAVAN7/VSD_SoC_TapeOut_Week2/README.md

 ## 📅 Week 2 — Pre-Synthesis, Synthesis, and Post-Synthesis

-This week was dedicated to taking the **RTL design to gate-level representation** using Yosys, validating functional correctness, and preparing the design for physical design flow.
+This week was dedicated to taking the **Pre-Synthesis Simulation of BabySoC** using iverilog, validating functional correctness, and preparing the design for synthesis and GLS.
 The work primarily involved our SoC modules:

 - vsdbabysoc.v → Top-level SoC integration module
 - rvmyth.v → RISC-V core